 Whosoever has done trading in any segment be it equity, commodity, futures or options must be well aware of the fact that making money through trading is Not Easy.
-With instant availability of vast amounts of news and numerous technical indicators such as ichimoku clouds, bollinger bands, RSI, or pivot points for that matter, one can easily get overwhelmed and end up making a wrong decision while trading.
+With instant availability of vast amounts of news and numerous technical indicators such as ichimoku clouds, bollinger bands, RSI, or pivot points for that matter, one can easily get overwhelmed and end up making a wrong decisions while trading.

 There doesn’t exist any one magical technical indicator which can give 100% accuracy in every trade, for, if there were one, stock market traders would have been the richest people on the planet.
 But we Do have successful traders although they may be less in number but they surely are rich as well as successful.
 So what is it that these few successful traders are doing which most of the other not-so-successful traders are Not doing!!

 As per my personal experience one common thing among every successful trader is that each of them have simplified their process of trading.
 They enter a fixed number of trades usually less than or equal to 3 and use a fixed number of technical indicators which is only 1 in most cases.
 Today, I will cover one such tried and tested technical indicator which is capable of giving you profitable trading signals, provided you use it properly, that too, only when market conditions are suitable.